 The Mediterranean diet is packed with vegetables and fruits, whole grains, legumes, nuts and seeds.
 Many Mediterranean meals include some pasta and a healthy glug of extra virgin olive oil.
 Although it isn’t intended to be a weight-loss plan, following the Mediterranean diet can be an accessible and sustainable way to lose weight.
-Here’s why.
+Here’s how to use the Mediterranean diet to lose weight and why it works.